romanvm/WsgiBoostServer/Compilation.rst

 WsgiBoostServer can be compiled on any Linux distributive that uses GCC 4.9+ as the default system compiler, for example Ubuntu 16.04 LTS (Xenial Xerus).
 The procedure below assumes that you are using Ubuntu 16.04.

+Note for **Raspberry Pi** users: Raspbian provides GCC 4.9 compiler by default and its repositories have all the necessary libraries, so if you want to compile WsgiBoostServer for Raspberry Pi the procedure below can be used on Raspbian with no changes.
+On **Releases** tab of this repository you can find a statically compiled wheel with HTTPS support for Python 3.4 on Raspberry Pi 2.

 Python and Boost From System Repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~